Department of Agriculture

 A premium subsidy is available for those policies that insure multiple months during the insurance period.
-The subsidy amount is determined by a dollar deductible the you choose (ranges from $0—$2 in $0.10 increments).
+The subsidy amount is determined by a dollar deductible that you choose (ranges from $0-$2 in $0.10 increments).
 If you choose a $0 deductible you receive a lower premium subsidy (18 percent) and if you choose the highest deductible of $2 you receive a higher premium subsidy (50 percent).
 The premium is due at the end of the coverage period.
 LGM premiums depend on your marketing plan, coverage you choose, deductible level, and futures and price volatility.

 2018 Farm Bill provisions allow for dairy operations to participate in both LGM-Dairy and Farm Service Agency’s Dairy Margin Coverage (DMC) program.

 LGM-Dairy covers the difference between the gross margin guarantee and the actual gross margin.
 LGM-Dairy does not insure against:

 - Unexpected decreases in milk production;